Last Updated: 8/24/23 | August 24th, 2023

-If you say yes, before you know it, a real cop is will be on the scene!
+If you say yes, before you know it, a real cop is on the scene!
 They’ll insist that they are going to arrest you unless you can pay a hefty fine right there (i.e., a bribe).

 Caught red-handed, you’ll probably pay the bribe rather than go to jail.
 Simply put: Don’t buy drugs in other countries!